 Our Adviser team members are aligned regionally to specific trusts and NHS regions across England, Wales and Northern Ireland.

-We also have a dedicated team of Assessment & Intervention staff with expertise in the methods and processes which underpin the delivery of our assessments and other specialist interventions.
+We also have a dedicated team of Assessment & Remediation staff with expertise in the methods and processes which underpin the delivery of our assessments and other specialist interventions.
 In each case where we are carrying out a specialist intervention, the Assessment & Intervention team will act as the key point of contact to share information and guide the practitioner and healthcare organisation through our processes.

 I would like to speak to someone about my case.
 Who can I contact?